secretpolice1995/secretpolice1995.github.io/index.md

 1. IR'19 / SIGIR Student Travel Grants with $1,000.00 offered by ACM SIGIR, 2019
 2. Honorable Mention Award in Mathematical Contest in Modeling, 2015
-3. Outstanding Student Award in College of Systems Engineering, NUDT, 2014
+3. Outstanding Student Award in College of Science, NUDT, 2015
 4. Third Prize in The Chinese College Mathematics Competitions, 2014